flybywiresim/docs/docs/dev-corner/qa-process.md

 ### Ask on Discord

-If the test instructions are unclear or any questions come up regarding the test or the outcome please ask on the Discord "quality-assurance" channel for support.
+If the test instructions are unclear or any questions come up regarding the test or the outcome, please ask on the Discord "quality-assurance" channel for support.

-Look in "quality-assurance" if a discussion thread already exists for this issue (thread title starting with PR#), and if it does ask your questions directly there.
+Look in "quality-assurance" if a discussion thread already exists for this issue (thread title starting with PR#), and if it does, ask your questions directly there.

 !!! block ""
     Example:<br/>
     ![Discord Thread Example](assets/qa-process/discord-thread.png "Discord Thread Example")

-If no dedicated thread exists for the PR please provide the #PR number and title in the "quality-assurance" channel and ask your question or describe your issue.
+If no dedicated thread exists for the PR, please provide the #PR number and title in the "quality-assurance" channel and ask your question or describe your issue.

 ### Communication